 The Manning regional economy is intrinsically linked to the natural values of the catchment and estuary.
 Industries directly dependent on environmental values include agriculture, aquaculture, fishing, forestry and tourism.
-Combined, these industries contribute gross revenue of \$817 million per annum to the wider MidCoast Region, with agriculture and tourism both injecting over \$210 million per annum each as shown in Table 4.
+Combined, these industries contribute gross revenue of \$817 million per annum to the wider MidCoast Region, with agriculture and tourism both injecting over \$210 million per annum each as shown in Table 1.

-The tourism industry across the whole MidCoast region is valued at more than \$200M per year, employing up to 1500 FTE employees.
-Visitors spend about \$31M per year (MidCoast Regional Economic Development Strategy 2018-2022).
+The tourism industry across the whole MidCoast region is valued at \$211.4 million each year, employing up to 1500 full-time equivalent employees.
+Visitors spend about \$31 million per year.

-The combined gross revenue these industries contribute to the MidCoast economy is \$817 million per annum, as shown in Table 1 (MCC 2018c).
+The combined gross revenue these industries contribute to the MidCoast economy is \$817 million per annum, as shown in Table 1 (Saphere Group 2018).
 The dependence of these sectors on heathy land and water is recognised in the MidCoast Regional Economic Development Strategy (2018).